ArrowNetwork/arrow/README.md

-# ARROW Network - Official Website
+# ARROW Network - Official Document

-Welcome to the official GitHub repository for the **ARROW Network** website, hosted on GitHub Pages.
-This site provides detailed information about the **$ARROW token**, its **tokenomics**, **liquidity** mechanisms, and other core features of the ArrowNetwork ecosystem.
+Welcome to the official GitHub repository for the **ARROW Network** Document, hosted on GitHub Pages.
+This Doc provides detailed information about the **$ARROW token**, its **tokenomics**, **liquidity** mechanisms, and other core features of the ArrowNetwork ecosystem.

 ## About ARROW Network